resetroot99/The-FAIL-Kit/README.md

 You may NOT:
 - Redistribute the kit to third parties
-- Use it to audit client systems (requires advisory engagement)
+- Use it to audit client systems without permission
 - Resell or repackage the kit

 See `LICENSE.txt` for full terms.